albee/rattle-iros-2022/README.md

 - Pytope (bundled)
 - Bullet (bundled)
 - Astrobee custom msgs (bundled)
+- Luajit

+Note that Luajit is only required as an Astrobee-related dependecy, from which some packages inherit their classes.

 ## ROS Packages
 RATTLE's functions are implemented here as separate ROS packages: